-5. Academy of Care (four) - Academy of Care starts a transdisciplinary and cross-ideological on matters as on life, death and choice PHILOMAIDS presents, tests the timeliness and relevance of the hypothesis, categories use with the collaboration of participants from local communities of knowledge, directly involved in the questions of care and/or sources which are worked , developing an engaged and ethical research in the humanities.
-The first is held in Chemnitz during the Chemnitz Capital of Culture, where members from diverse faith communities, civil rights activists and trade union members are invited to refurbish PHILOMAIDS, by confronting critical outlook into the indigenous traditions of care and colonial past.
-The other sessions will be directly related to the recruitment sessions, Benhonblo University in Guinea-Bissau, Christ University in Kolkata and Fluminense in Rio, BRASIL.
+5. Academy of Care (four): Academy of Care starts a transdisciplinary and cross-ideological project on matters such as life, death and choice.
+PHILOMAIDS presents and tests the timeliness and relevance of the hypothesis, categories used with the collaboration of participants from local communities of knowledge, directly involved in the questions of care and sources, and developing engaged and ethical research in the humanities.
+The first is held in Chemnitz during the Chemnitz Capital of Culture, where members from diverse faith communities, civil rights activists and trade union members are invited to refurbish PHILOMAIDS by confronting critical outlooks into the indigenous traditions of care and the colonial past.
+The other sessions will be directly related to the recruitment sessions, Benhonblo University in Guinea-Bissau, Christ University in Kolkata and Fluminense in Rio de Janeiro, Brazil.
 Collaboration with the Social Economic Forum in Brazil and Society for Participatory Research (PRIA) in India is also expected.
 (Milestone 2)

-6. Action Research Papers (four)- After the training to be provided by Advisory Board member Anne Collin Miller and other members, PHILOMAIDS reports the results of Academy of CARE crucial journals of this methodology such as Leadership in Action and Concepts and Transformation.
+6. Action Research Papers (four): After training provided by Advisory Board member Anne Collin Miller and other members, PHILOMAIDS will report the results of the Academy of Care to crucial journals of this methodology, such as Leadership in Action and Concepts and Transformation.

-7.Monograph (four)- Series will be sought crossing the gender/global/religious/ ethical approaches such Care Ethics (Peteers, leuven), Oxford philosophical Concepts CEU Press Studies in the History of Medicine or Amsterdam series “Gendering the Early modern world” .
-(Milestone 4)
+7. Monographs (four): A series will be approached that crosses the gender/global/religious/ ethical approaches such as Care Ethics (Peteers, Leuven), Oxford Philosophical Concepts, CEU Press Studies in the History of Medicine, or Amsterdam series “Gendering the Early modern world” (Milestone 4).

-8. Conference Papers (min. two)- Participation at the international conferences of Sixteenth-Century Society, the Association for the Study of Christian Spirituality, and the Association for Feminist Ethics and Social Theory, and Ethics of Care
+8. Conference Papers (min. two): Participation at the international conferences of the Sixteenth-Century Society, the Association for the Study of Christian Spirituality, the Association for Feminist Ethics and Social Theory, and Ethics of Care

 9. Articles (min.
-2) -The articles will be submitted to journals from Global South, as the Brazilian Revista dos Seiscentos, (UFRJ), which works on the recovery of female authors Indian Journal of the History of Medicine, or academic outlets related from Angolan / Guineas research institutions.
+2): The articles will be submitted to journals from Global South, such as the Brazilian Revista dos Seiscentos, (UFRJ), which works on the recovery of female authors, the Indian Journal of the History of Medicine, or academic outlets related from Angolan /Guinean research institutions.

-10. Conference PHILOMAIDS will host an in-presence meeting for up to 20 guests, senior advisory board and Academy of Care partners to discuss the findings and journeys.
-(Milestone 5)
+10. Conference: PHILOMAIDS will host an in-presence meeting for up to 20 guests, senior advisory board and Academy of Care partners to discuss the findings and journeys (Milestone 5).

-11. Thematic Issue - PHILOMAIDS will approach Religion and Body and Rethinking History or Bulletin of the History of Medicine to do a joint
+11. Thematic Issue: PHILOMAIDS will approach Religion and Body and Rethinking History or Bulletin of the History of Medicine to do a joint

-12. Monthly Seminars and Weekly Meetings- (online/ presentially), where the team meets and guises a strategy of collaboration and reformulate that same agreement, serving as a weekly collective monitoring.
+12. Monthly Seminars and Weekly Meetings (online and in person): The team meets and organises a collaboration strategy.
+The meetings serve as weekly collective monitoring.

-13. Researchlogue - An individual a diary log book/research journal/ documentary l as part of the research development, serving as tracking tool to progress and evaluation, but also as a raw data for a second phase of the
+13. Researchlogue: A personal diary log book/research journal/ documentary as part of the research development, serving as a tracking tool for progress and evaluation and as raw data for a project’s second phase.

-This FIGURE shows the interdependence of research activities and outputs
+The flow chart below shows the interdependence of research activities and outputs: